TheFallenSpirit/ESDocs/docs/user/custom-gags.md

 ## Adding Custom Gag Rules
 Gag rules are the core of custom gags, you can add up to 10 rules per custom gag, allowing you to customise how the gag works.

-Every gag rule has a chance modifier, this can be anywhere from 1 to 100.
-The chance modifier is percentage of how often the gag rule will be used.
-To specify a chance modifier, use the `chance` field when adding a gag rule.
-If left blank, the chance will 100%.

 There are 4 types of gag rules, these types determine the core of how the rule will function.
 Here is an explanation of each type and how they work:

 - **Replace Message:** This gag type will replace the targets entire message with the provided content.